briandherbert/DuctTapeBackend/README.md

 DuctTapeBackend
 =========

 WhatIHadForBreakfast is an Android app to demo **DuctTapeBackend**, which is a quick-and-dirty way to supply your Android (for now) app with data from afar.
-No need to deal with servers or even network calls.
+No need for you to deal with servers or even network calls.
 You make a Google spreadsheet, and your app pulls down all the values from it.
 Like duct tape, it is:

   - Single-sided.
 From the device's perspective, the data is read-only
   - Good for prototyping and issues that aren't mission-critical